10 Day Costa Rica Itinerary | Ultimate Trip Planner & Guide

 Backpacking Costa Rica & Solo Travel

-Costa Rica is also perfect for solo travellers or backpackers.
-There are many hostels available, and it is generally safe and easy to travel around.
-If you’re backpacking Costa Rica on a shoestring, then take a look at the best travel resources online which will help you plan and budget for your Costa Rica vacation.
+Costa Rica is also perfect for solo travelers or backpackers.
+Many hostels are available, and it is generally safe and easy to travel around.
+If you’re backpacking Costa Rica on a shoestring, look at the best travel resources online that will help you plan and budget for your Costa Rica vacation.

-If you’re still not sure how to complete your 10 days in Costa Rica, take a look at the pros and cons of group travel which will help inform your choice.
+If you’re still unsure how to complete your 10 days in Costa Rica, take a look at the pros and cons of group travel which will help inform your choice.

 Where to stay in San José Costa Rica

-There are ample hotels, b&bs, airbnbs and hostels throughout San José.
-Costa Rica, that will suit all travelers.
+There are great hotels, b&bs, Airbnb, and hostels throughout San José.
+Costa Rica will suit all travelers.

-You can also stay slightly further out, but close enough to the center in the Barrio Amón or Los Yoses areas.
-However, if you’re looking for peace and quiet and perhaps more luxury, you can try the suburban areas of Escazu, Rohrmoser, San Pedro, or San Antonio de Belen.
+You can also stay slightly further out but close enough to the center in the Barrio Amón or Los Yoses areas.
+However, if you’re looking for peace, quiet, and perhaps more luxury, you can try the suburban regions in Escazu, Rohrmoser, San Pedro, or San Antonio de Belen.
 You can find these areas on the map of San José below.